servetti-polito/prometeo-iot-monitoring-platform/web-app/README.md

-# Promet&o Application Layer
+# PROMET&O Application Layer

-This software is part of the Promet&o project and it contains the code of the application layer.
+This software is part of the PROMET&O project and it contains the code of the application layer.

 ## Code overview